vinnymeller/twm/README.md

   -e, --existing
           Prompt user to select an existing tmux session to attach to.

-          This nullifies all other options.
+          This shouldn't be used with other options.

   -g, --group
           Prompt user to start a new session in the same group as an existing session.

-          Setting this option nullifies the layout and path options.
+          Setting this option will cause `-l/--layout` and `-p/--path` to be ignored.

   -d, --dont-attach
           Don't attach to the workspace session after opening it